QTC-UMD/dds-sweeper/README.md

 Responds with a string containing the firmware version.

 * `status`:
-Returns the opperating status of the DDS-Sweeper. `0` status indicates manual mode. `1` status indicates buffered execution. `2` status indicates aborting buffered execution.
+Returns the operating status of the DDS-Sweeper.

+  - `0`: manual mode
+  - `1`: transitioning to buffered execution
+  - `2`: buffered execution
+  - `3`: aborting buffered execution
+  - `4`: last buffered execution was aborted
+  - `5`: transitioning to manual mode

 * `clkstatus`:
 Returns the clocking status of the DDS-Sweeper as three numbers: `<int:mode> <double:freq> <int:mult>`.